 Brief Outline of Broken (Fractured) Ribs

 Contact sports such as football and hockey, or sports that may result in falls or blunt trauma to the chest have a higher incidence of rib fractures than other sports.
-Extreme sports, horseback riding, and martial arts are other examples of activities that may result in this injury.
 Pain and tenderness over the rib cage after blunt trauma or a fall, especially with difficulty breathing, should always be treated as potentially broken ribs, and medical help sought.

 Anatomy and physiology

 There are twelve pairs of ribs, comprising true, false, and floating ribs.
 The first seven pairs are known as true ribs, and attach by costal cartilage directly to the sternum.
 The next three pairs are known as the false ribs, and attach to costal cartilage but not directly to the sternum.
 The final two pairs of ribs are known as floating ribs, and lack attachment either to costal cartilage or to the sternum.

 The ribs protect the organs inside the chest (thoracic) cavity, and are also essential in the breathing mechanism.
 The muscles responsible for opening up the chest cavity, to allow air to enter the lungs, attach to the ribs.
 The ribs are more flexible than many other bones due to their cartilaginous attachments.
 When the ribs or the cartilage attachments fracture or break, they weaken the support and protection of the chest cavity.
 This also interferes with the muscles’ ability to open the chest cavity effectively to allow for adequate ventilation, which results in poor air intake and oxygen exchange.
 Any of the ribs may fracture, and often more than one ribs is involved in the injury.

 Cause of Broken Ribs